runrig-coop/hedgerows/index.md

 [^is4c]: https://web.archive.org/web/20071218073332/http://portland.indymedia.org/en/2005/08/322550.shtml
 [^tech-support-co-op]: https://github.com/CORE-POS/IS4C

-Apart from joining more diverse political alliances, Indymedia also represents an _ideological_ alternative to the centrist political leanings of free culture, open source, and online privacy movements.
+Apart from forging more diverse alliances, Indymedia also represents an _ideological_ alternative to the centrist political leanings of free culture, open source, and online privacy movements.
 April Glaser, writing for _Logic(s)_ magazine in 2019, places Indymedia and its legacy in stark contrast to advocacy groups like the Electronic Frontier Foundation (EFF), founded by John Perry